When you start losing weight on tirzepatide, you expect to feel better. This tirzepatide gallbladder gallstones resource covers the essential...

 What Happens If You Develop Gallstones

-If gallstones are discovered during your tirzepatide treatment, the approach depends on whether they are causing symptoms.
+If gallstones are discovered during your tirzepatide treatment, the approach depends on whether they're causing symptoms.

 Medication for gallstones.
 In some cases, a medication called ursodeoxycholic acid (ursodiol) can be prescribed to dissolve cholesterol gallstones.
 This is sometimes used preventively in patients undergoing bariatric surgery or rapid weight loss.
 Talk to your provider about whether preventive ursodiol makes sense for your situation.

 Continuing tirzepatide after gallbladder issues.
-Having gallstones or even having your gallbladder removed does not necessarily mean you need to stop tirzepatide.
+Having gallstones or even having your gallbladder removed doesn't necessarily mean you need to stop tirzepatide.
 Your provider will evaluate your individual situation and may adjust your protocol.
 Many patients continue their weight loss treatment successfully after gallbladder surgery.

-If you are considering tirzepatide and have a history of gallbladder problems, your provider should factor this into your treatment plan. to discuss your complete health history.
+If you're considering tirzepatide and have a history of gallbladder problems, your provider should factor this into your treatment plan. to discuss your complete health history.

 Who Is at Higher Risk

 Some people have a higher baseline risk for gallstones, and adding rapid weight loss on top of that increases the risk further.
-Factors that elevate your risk include:
+Factors that improve your risk include:

 Being female.
 Women develop gallstones at roughly twice the rate of men, likely related to estrogen's effect on cholesterol metabolism.